What We Do at Rural Audiology

 Real Ear Measures assess the sound present in the ear canal with or without a hearing aid.
 It is the best tool available to determine if a hearing aid is fit appropriately to a patient's hearing loss.

-Through the use of suction and instrumentation, we can safely and effectively remove cerumen from most patient's ears.
+Using irrigation and instrumentation, we can safely and effectively remove cerumen from most patient’s ears.

 Relationships / Insurance